irisnet/irishub/docs/modules/coin/README.md

 ##  Definitions

-Coin_type defines the available units of tokens in IRIShub.
-All the registered coin_type in the system can be used to transfer.
-The system default token in iris-hub is iris, which has following available units: iris-milli, iris-micro, iris-nano, iris-pico, iris-femto and iris-atto.
+Coin_type defines the available units of a kind of token in IRISnet.
+The developers can specify different coin_type for  their tokens.
+The native token in IRIShub is `iris`, which has following available units: `iris-milli`, `iris-micro`, `iris-nano`, `iris-pico`, `iris-femto` and `iris-atto`.
 The conversion relationship between them are as follows:

 ```
 1 iris = 10^3 iris-milli